Honkai: Nexus Anima

-Honkai: Nexus Anima (Chinese: 崩坏：因缘精灵, pinyin: Bēnghuài: Yīnyuán Jīnglíng) is an upcoming creature-collector adventure strategy game developed and published by miHoYo.
+Honkai: Nexus Anima (崩坏：因缘精灵 (Bēnghuài: Yīnyuán Jīnglíng)) is an upcoming creature-collector adventure strategy game developed and published by miHoYo.
 It is the fifth installment in the Honkai series, utilizing some characters from Honkai Impact 3rd and Honkai: Star Rail.
-It is expected to release for iOS and PC sometime in the future.
+It is planned to release for Android, iOS and PC.

+Premise

+The game is set in a world managed by the balance of Nexus, unseen bonds woven between paired concepts such as love and hate.
+When these bonds are severed, they scatter their power in the form of creatures named Anima.
+Players control a traveler embarking on an adventure to forge bonds with Anima.

-Development
+Development and release

+Honkai: Nexus Anima is developed and published by Chinese company miHoYo.
+The game's existence was first confirmed in 2024 as one of the five prototypes in process of research and development.
 Trademark application and media account registration for Honkai: Nexus Anima were discovered in April 2025.
-The game was later announced through an easter egg trailer in Star Rail LIVE 2025, an event celebrating the anniversary of Honkai: Star Rail.
-The first closed beta test was opened for application in August 2025.
+The game was later revealed through an easter egg trailer in Star Rail LIVE 2025, an event celebrating the anniversary of Honkai: Star Rail.
+The game was officially announced in August 2025.

+The first closed beta test opened for application in August 2025, dubbed as the "Nexus Bond Test".
+The second closed beta test, dubbed the "Evolution Test", began on July 9, 2026, for Android, iOS and PC.